Donald A. Duncan: Top swimmers coached at Puget Sound

-100 greatest swimmers list
+100 Greatest Swimmers list

 Several Puget Sound Athletic Hall of Fame swimmers coached by Duncan were voted to the 100 greatest swimmers list by the College Swimming Coaches Association of America.
-These include swimmers Sue Bendl Gregory, a six-time national champion and an All-American swimmer 29 times, Wendy Hunt Higley, Puget Sound's first women's national champion in swimming in the 50 and 100-yd freestyle in 1979, 1983-1985 NCAA Division II five-time national swimming champion Sarah Rudolph, football and breaststroke swimming All-American Bob Jackson, and the exceptional Victor Swanson, who won five national swimming championships in five different individual events.
-Also included in the 100 greatest swimming list was 1996 NAIA Outstanding Swimmer, and 1997 Ben Cheney Award recipient for Most Outstanding Male Athlete, Marc Kincaid.
+These include swimmers Sue Bendl Gregory, a six-time national champion and an All-American swimmer 29 times, Wendy Hunt Higley, Puget Sound's first women's national champion in swimming in the 50 and 100-yd freestyle in 1979, 1983-1985 NCAA Division II five-time national swimming champion Sarah Rudolph Cole, football and breaststroke swimming All-American Bob Jackson, and the exceptional Victor Swanson, who won five national swimming championships in five different individual events.
+Also included in the 100 greatest swimmers list was 1996 NAIA Outstanding Swimmer, and 1997 Ben Cheney Award recipient for Most Outstanding Male Athlete, Marc Kincaid.
 Melissa Loun, Sharie Juckelund, and Jill Rutledge swam for Duncan on the 1988-89 Women's swim team that won the NAIA National Championship that year, and each were voted to the CSCAA 100 greatest swimmers list.

 Duncan remained heavily involved in the Puget Sound Alumni Association after his retirement from coaching.
 For forty years, he lived in a beach house on Puget Sound in Wauna, Washington, East of Tacoma, where he became an ardent boater.
 He had a particular interest in flying as a hobby.

 Duncan died on May 31, 2019, in Tacoma, Washington, and services were held at St. Charles Boromeo, with Vigil services held June 13, at the Gafney Funeral Home Chapel.
 He was a Korean era veteran and was buried at the Tahoma National Cemetery with partial military honors.